hakanson/blog-posts-markdown/2019-08-21-using-the-jfrog-artifactory-cli-with-api-keys-or-access-tokens/index.md

 > * **Flexible scope**
 >  By assigning Groups to tokens, you can control the level of access they provide.

-Let's create an access token that is valid for the next 90 seconds and then configure a `tr1token` entry in our config file.
+Let's create an access token that is valid for the next 90 seconds and then configure a `REDACTED_ID` entry in our config file.

 ```console
 $ jfrog rt curl -X POST /api/security/token \